Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Note

-The id field from each content item in your GraphQL query (for example, rows, columns, components) must be rendered as the data-epi-block-id attribute.
+The id field from each content item in your GraphQL query (such as rows, columns, components) must be rendered as the data-epi-block-id attribute.

 The structure of your GraphQL query must match the structure of your DOM.
 For example, if a row contains columns, and each column contains components, your rendered HTML must reflect this nesting.